prabeesh/prabeesh.github.io/content/blog/pyspark-notebook-with-docker.md

 ```
 The image is based on Ubuntu 14.04 (Trusty), installs Java 7, downloads and builds Spark 1.4.0, then layers on IPython Notebook 3.2 with a custom PySpark startup profile.
 Port 8888 is exposed for the notebook server.

 > **Note:** this Dockerfile targets Spark 1.4 on Ubuntu 14.04.
-For a current setup, see the [Spark 3 install post](/blog/2023/01/06/install-apache-spark-3-on-linux/) or use the maintained `jupyter/pyspark-notebook` Docker image.
+For a current setup, see the [Spark 3 install post](/blog/2024/11/26/install-apache-spark-3-on-linux/) or use the maintained `jupyter/pyspark-notebook` Docker image.

+## Frequently asked questions

+### How do I run PySpark in a Jupyter notebook without installing Spark locally?

+Use Docker: `docker run -d -t -p 8888:8888 jupyter/pyspark-notebook`.
+This gives you a Jupyter environment with PySpark pre-installed.
+No local Java or Spark setup required.

+### How do I persist my notebooks when using PySpark with Docker?

+Mount a local directory as a volume: `docker run -d -t -p 8888:8888 -v $(pwd)/notebooks:/home/jovyan/work jupyter/pyspark-notebook`.
+Files saved in the `/home/jovyan/work` directory inside the container will persist on your host machine.

+### Which Docker image should I use for PySpark in 2024+?

+Use the official `jupyter/pyspark-notebook` image maintained by the Jupyter Docker Stacks project.
+It includes a current Spark version, JupyterLab, and common Python data science libraries.
+Avoid building from source unless you need a custom Spark build.